jmjesse/amazon-ec2-user-guide/doc_source/uefi-secure-boot-create-three-key-pairs.md

 You must sign all new kernels\. *`/boot/vmlinuz`* will usually symlink to the last installed kernel\.

 Refer to the documentation for your distribution to find out about your boot chain and required images\.

+¹ Thanks to the ArchWiki community for all of the work they have done\.
+The commands for creating the PK, creating the KEK, creating the DB, and signing the image are from [Creating keys](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot#Creating_keys), authored by the ArchWiki Maintenance Team and/or the ArchWiki contributors\.